Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 ## FU HODL GANG

-What year was the first cryptocurrency company founded?
+In what year was the first commercial digital currency company founded?

 * Answer: `1990`
 * Points: `5`